wmbusmeters/wmbusmeters/README.md

  * Factory reset of the settings: `0xFF1100EE`
  * Reset the stick to apply the factory defaults: `0xFF0500FA` this is not necessary if you unplug and reinsert the dongle.

-## WMB13U-868, WMB14UE-868 USB sticks

-These dongles do not seem to work with Linux, perhaps problems with the usb2serial pl2303 driver?

 # Docker

 Experimental docker containers are available here: https://hub.docker.com/r/weetmuts/wmbusmeters